Thoughtful, Compassionate Counselling—At Your Pace.

 Since I was a child, I’ve carried a quiet sensitivity — a way of feeling deeply into the emotional landscapes of those around me.
 It’s as though I was born with an invisible thread that gently tugs at the hearts of others, inviting me to notice, to attune, to understand.

-Today, I honour that gift through my work as a counsellor in British Columbia — professionally recognized as both a Registered Clinical Counsellor (RCC) and a Canadian Certified Counsellor (CCC).
+Today, I honour that gift through my work as a counsellor in British Columbia — professionally recognized as a Registered Clinical Counsellor (RCC).
 My approach is intuitive, grounded, and heart-led.
 I believe healing isn’t about solving or changing who you are, but about creating space to listen deeply to the parts of you that have been quietly waiting.

 In our time together, you won’t find judgment, pressure, or pretence.
 Instead, you’ll discover an environment where softness is strength, where your story is held with reverence, and where you’re gently supported as you step more fully into who you truly are.